BDC Hamburger Icon

 Maintenance and assembly training

-AR and VR can speed the onboarding of new workers and improve worker productivity by offering more immersive on-the-job training.
-AR smart glasses that project video, graphics and text can visually guide a worker, step by step, through assembly or maintenance tasks.
-All the worker needs to do to initiate a repair, for instance, is gaze at the machine part in need of fixing.
+AR and VR can improve the onboarding process and boost productivity by offering more immersive on-the-job training.
+For example, AR smart glasses that project video, graphics and text can visually guide a worker, step by step, through assembly or maintenance tasks.
+VR can also simulate assembly line configurations and production processes.
+This allows teams to better identify and address potentially dangerous situations.

 Factory floor planning